cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/gpu.rst

    nvidia-smi -L

-There are two required options:

-#.
-The ``--partition=gpuqueue`` option ensures that we are running on
-   the GPU Slurm job queue, which is distinct from the standard Slurm job queue that only has access to normal compute nodes.

-#.
-The ``--gres=gpu:1`` asks Slurm to make 1 GPU available to our job.
-   This can be increased to ``2`` to reserve both GPUs, but because of the limited number of GPUs we ask that you only reserve 1 GPU per job, which is normally also more efficient.
+The ``--gres=gpu:1`` in the above asks Slurm to make 1 GPU available to our job.
+This can be increased to ``2`` to reserve both GPUs on the node, but because of the limited number of GPUs we ask that you only reserve 1 GPU per job, which is normally also more efficient.

 This script can then be submitted as usual: